stephenmayowa112/Deep-down-logistics-/README.md

-This contains everything you need to run your app locally.
+This contains everything you need to run this app locally.

-View your app in AI Studio: https://ai.studio/apps/b1a5dbd9-0d7a-40cf-8e93-ffc2c162b3e3

 ## Run Locally